 The River Wranglers Governing Board of Directors help support and enhance the River Wranglers mission by participating in long-range planning, providing overall program guidance, building a stable financial base for River Wranglers programs, and representing the organization and its mission to the broader community.

-DAN KAFFER, PRESIDENT
+DAN KAFFER, Board member

 Dan began working with the USDA Natural Resource Conservation Service as a college student.
 He worked in CA and NV as a Range Conservationist, served 10 years as a District Conservationist and settled into the coordinator position for the Western Nevada RC&D Council.
 He retired from USDA/NRCS in 2011.
 During his 32 year career he was a founding member of 14 watershed/conservation and youth education organizations.
 His hobbies include fly fishing, hiking, hunting, yoga, and photography.
 Dan's family and spirituality are the center of his life.

-Linda Conlin, Board Member
+Linda CONLIN, Board Member

-Kim Zuch, Board Member
+Kim Zuch, Treasurer

 As a high school student, Kim volunteered at the Utah Field House of Natural History State Park Museum and went on to complete two internships and seven years with Utah State Parks.
 She graduated from Utah State University with a double major in parks and recreation and anthropology.
 In 2011 she accepted an interpretive Park Ranger job at Fort Churchill State Historic Park at Buckland Station, and in May of 2014 accepted a Park Interpreter job at Washoe Lake State Park.
 She joined the River Wranglers board in 2015 and enjoys working with everyone!